wordshaker/jesswhite_4/_posts/2017-07-06-goodbyewit-post.md

 Since then, though I am still very nervous about public speaking, I think I am getting better at speaking in front of crowds.
 Talking to strangers and getting to know them is now enjoyable.
 Finally I have learnt more about the amazing community in technology.

-The meetup has helped me mature, has taught me a lot about organisation and the many intracies in managing an organisation at a small scale.
+The meetup has helped me mature, has taught me a lot about organisation and the many intricacies in managing an organisation at a small scale.

 **Looking to the future**

 [Helen Clark](https://twitter.com/LittleHelli) is going to continue the Women In Tech legacy.
 Now that the meetup is partnering with [Tech Nottingham](http://www.technottingham.com/) I'm looking forward to it growing and doing great things.
 I only ever intended to run the meetup for 12 months.
-For it to truely represent our community, it needed to be taken over by a new person.
+For it to truly represent our community, it needed to be taken over by a new person.
 I love Women In Tech Nottingham, but I am far to close to it.
 It is time for change.

 The merging of brands between the meetup and conference is also a great thing.
 Saves a lot of confusion and I really think both organisations can help each other.
 It's going to be a fantastic mutual partnership.